 - Fetch Rewards – Scan pictures of your grocery receipts to earn cash back on hundreds of brands.

-- Wikibuy – Wikibuy is a cool free browser extension that saves you money when you shop online, whether or not you bank with Capital One.
-Disclosure: I’m an affiliate of Wikibuy and earn money when you install the extension.
+- Wikibuy – Wikibuy is a cool free browser extension that helps save you money when you shop online, whether or not you bank with Capital One.
+Disclosure: I’m an affiliate of Wikibuy and earn money when you sign-up.

 - Ibotta – The popular Ibotta app has been around forever and gives you cash back when you buy participating products and brands.